 If you haven’t been to Shakespeare Tavern before, a tip: It’s an intimate venue, so you really can’t go wrong with any seats–I’ve tried all three price levels (Main Floor, Box Seats, Balcony), & I’ve had a good view of the production from each vantage point.
-The food is quite good, too–the apple crisp served during intermission is worth every calorie.
+The food is quite tasty, too–the apple crisp served during intermission was worth every calorie.
 Yum.

 Want to go?
 You’ve got a few ways to save on tickets:

-- While they last, you can get discount tickets to most performances of The Taming of the Shrew, thanks to a deal on Goldstar.
+- While they last, you can get discount tickets to The Complete Works of William Shakespeare (Abridged), thanks to a deal on Goldstar.
+As of today (August 1), discount tickets are available for most performances during the run.

-FYI re: parking: Unless it’s a Sunday or another exempt time, they’re enforcing the meters in front of the theatre, so make sure to pay if you use them.
-Or you can park in the Emory parking deck across the street.
+FYI re: parking: They’re enforcing the meters in front of the theatre, so make sure to pay if you use them.
+Plus, you can park in the Emory parking deck across the street.
 If you give them your ticket stub when you leave, parking should be $5.

 Shakespeare Tavern is located at 499 Peachtree St. NE, Atlanta.